liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - NPU gradient processor drift is localized to the float32 `conv2d` smoothing stage and then amplified by `vmax` normalization; keep `TorchGradProcessor` opt-in until the NPU tolerance or a dedicated smoothing alternative is chosen.
+- Use `--tolerance-profile npu-float32` only for intentional NPU `TorchGradProcessor` comparisons; the benchmark default remains strict.